S-W-Williams/BannedStory4-revived/README.md

 BannedStory 4 was a program way ahead of its time and loved by thousands of users.
 Unfortunately, the website hosting the application was shutdown and the developer of the project has been uncontactable since.
 An offline distributable of the program was never made, and the application used the Adobe Flash platform, which reached end of life in 2020 with modern browsers no longer supporting Flash Player at all.

-However, thanks to the effort from the team behind [ruffle](https://github.com/ruffle-rs/ruffle/), we now have an easy and distributable way to run Flash programs again.
+Fortunately, thanks to the effort from the team behind [ruffle](https://github.com/ruffle-rs/ruffle/), we now have an easy and distributable way to run Flash programs again.

 The revived program will be hosted at http://bannedstory4.com/